draeger-lab/SBSCL/README.md

 ## Getting started

-The folder doc/api contains a directory called version_XX, where XX stands for the current version of the library.
-For an introduction of how to use this library, please open the index.html file from this folder in your system's web browser.
+For an introduction of how to use this library, please open the javadoc [homepage](https://draeger-lab.github.io/SBSCL/apidocs/overview-summary.html).
 There you can find instructions and source code examples, including some use cases.
-The dist folder contains a JAR files of the simulation core library to work with.
+Once a maven build is ran, the binaries will be generated in the target folder.
+This folder will also include a JAR files of the simulation core library to work with.

 ## File structure

 Just a brief explanation of the folders and files contained in this distribution.

 Most importantly, see
- * the dist folder containing the JAR files
+ * the `INSTALL.md` file for instruction to run maven build
- * the doc folder containing an exhaustive source code and api documentation
+ * the docs folder containing an exhaustive documentation under apidocs

 The package structure in more detail:
 ```
  /
- |- doc
-    |- api         -> JavaDoc including examples for usage of the library
+ |- docs           -> Contains code for the maven built website
  |- src            -> The main source folder containing all the code and test files
     |- assembly    -> assembly files for maven plugins
     |- lib         -> 3rd party libraries needed for compilation and execution
     |- main        -> Core java files of simulation library
     |- test        -> JUnit test files along with resources required
     |- site        -> Contains markup files, old javadoc, site.xml and other website
                       resources
  |- LICENSE.txt    -> the license, under which this project is distributed
  |- pom.xml        -> Maven file for building the project
  |- README.md      -> this file